abhayshah1/RasPiMovement/README.md

 # RasPiMovement

 This project describes steps to develop a Python application for your Raspberry Pi to control movement over bluetooth using an Android phone.
-The Python GPIO library is used to control LED to simulate front and backward motion.
+The Python GPIO Zero library (https://gpiozero.readthedocs.io/en/stable/) is used to control LED to simulate front and backward motion.

+In later parts of this application, the LED simulation is changed to use an actual SB Components H bridge connector to control motors.

 ## Items Needed
 1. Raspberry Pi 3